FLN Evaluation 2025, check the tholimettu evaluation from here

 Periods for TLP Plans

-We know that the beginning of literacy and numeracy development is embedded in the everyday communications, actions, thoughts and drawings of babies, toddlers and young children especially at the foundational stage.
-Research has also demonstrated the positive impact of attending early years settings on early vocabulary development and foundational literacy and numeracy skills.
+We know that the beginning of literacy and numeracy development is embedded in the everyday communications, actions, thoughts and drawings of babies, toddlers and young children, especially at the foundational stage.

-Therefore, the teachers and parents of children at the foundational stage need to provide developmentally appropriate FLN activities right from the start and enhance all children’s foundational literacy and numeracy skills through rich, concrete and contextual learning experiences.
-Teachers need to use a variety of appropriate methods of assessments for observing children’s achievement in Foundational Literacy and Numeracy.
+Therefore, teachers and parents of children at the foundational stage need to provide developmentally appropriate FLN activities right from the start and enhance all children’s foundational literacy and numeracy skills through rich, concrete, and contextual learning experiences.

-Informal assessments are more flexible than standardised/formal assessments because they can be adjusted according to the child being assessed or to a particular assessment context.
-Teachers make decisions regarding with whom informal assessments are used, how the assessments are done, and how to interpret the results.
-Informal literacy assessments can easily incorporate all areas of literacy such as speaking, listening, viewing, and performing rather than focusing more exclusively on reading and writing.
+Teachers decide with whom informal assessments are used, how the assessments are done, and how to interpret the results.
+Informal literacy assessments can easily incorporate all areas of literacy, such as speaking, listening, viewing, and performing, rather than focusing more exclusively on reading and writing.

-It facilitates in explaining what the child has observed and how he/she feels about it.
-Observing children engage in small group discussions, taking notes while they plan a project, and even observing the expressions on children’s faces during a group activity are all types of informal assessment.
+At the same time, they plan a project and even observe the expressions on children’s faces during a group activity.
+These are all types of informal assessments.
 Likewise, observing children’s level of engagement during literacy and numeracy activities is an informal assessment.

 Tholimettu Evaluation (FLN Evaluation)